Angels Among Us written and directed by Pastor Brandon Green. Here’s the reason behind the story, in Pastor Brandon’s words.

 try as we may, to hold it together, especially for everyone else at Christmas.
 Examine your heart this Christmas.
 Be sure that you’ve made room for the Savior to be the King of your life.
 When our relationship with God is made right, somehow all the other relationships in our lives can be healed, too.”

 Matthew 2:11: “And when they had come into the house, they saw the young Child with Mary His mother, and fell down and worshiped Him.
 And when they had opened their treasures, they presented gifts to Him: gold, frankincense, and myrrh.”

 The Real Reason

 What’s the real reason for Christmas?
 Most people could probably answer this question by stating “the birth of Christ.”
 But are we truly celebrating the birth of Christ?
 Sure, the wise

-men brought Him gifts, but they also worshipped Him.
+men brought Him gifts, but they also worshiped Him.
 While we give gifts to each other, ask yourself what gift you are bringing to Him.
-THe wise men knew the significance of Christ, so they brought Him gifts and worshipped Him.
+The wise men knew the significance of Christ, so they brought Him gifts and worshiped Him.